diced/zipline-docs/docs/get-started.md

 This section requires [nodejs](https://nodejs.org) (v18 (or current LTS) or later), [yarn](https://yarnpkg.com/).

 <Alert type="info">
 NPM is not supported as it produces unintended side effects during the build process.
+Try at your own risk.
 </Alert>

 ```bash